Federal & State Grants & Loans for Undergraduate Students

 Federal Pell Grants

 The federal Pell Grant program provides grants from the federal government to both full and part-time undergraduate students.
-Application can be made by completing the Free Application for Federal Student Aid (FAFSA).
+Apply by completing the Free Application for Federal Student Aid (FAFSA).

 Federal Supplemental Educational Opportunity Grants (SEOG)